cmarqu/flycheck.github.io/index.md

 Manual
 ------

+With Flycheck installed you can read the manual of your Flycheck installation inside Emacs with `M-x flycheck-info`.

 {% if site.data.releases.include_latest %}
 - [Snapshot](manual/latest/index.html) (for MELPA users){% endif %}{% if site.data.releases.versions %}
 - [Latest release](manual/{{site.data.releases.versions | last}}/index.html)